 Blake Alcott has a very interesting paper that debunks conservation as an effective way to reduce energy consumption and subsequent greenhouse gas emissions.

 In short, as I have mentioned many times in this blog, to truly reduce resource consumption you must restrict the supply.
 In the case of greenhouse gas emissions, the ETS does exactly that.
 Individuals actions mentioned in the paper are presently ineffective, and will remain so under the ETS.
-However, there will now be the opportunity to buy emissions permits.
+However, there will now be the opportunity to buy emissions permits, restricting their supply to polluters if you wish to invest in behaviour that reduces emissions.

 It is time to stop the feel good ramblings and the government blame game and accept reality for a change.